A lecture about life challenges after laryngectomy that includes discussion of late side effects of radiation can be viewed on YouTube.

 Other side effects

-Aside from being bothersome to patients, including making it difficult to eat and speak, there is greater risk of dental cavities and dental disease because saliva helps prevent dental disease.
+Aside from being bothersome to patients, including making it difficult to eat, swallowing and speak, there is greater risk of dental cavities and dental disease because saliva helps prevent dental disease.
+The maintenance of dentures can become problematic.

 Patients who experience low function of their salivary gland and xerostomia must maintain excellent oral hygiene to minimize the risk of oral lesions.
 Periodontal disease can be accelerated and caries can become rampant unless preventive measures are instituted.
 Multiple preventive strategies should be considered.